Improving Feature-based Visual Localization by Geometry-Aided Matching: Introduction

 SIFT \cite{lowe2004distinctive} is the widely used local feature in this pipeline.
-While performing well in normal circumstances, it is less effective in scenes with illumination or large viewpoint changes \cite{sarlin2019coarse}.
-One way to deal with this issue is to enhance the discriminative power of local features used in this pipeline.
-Recently, a large number of CNN-based local features have also been proposed.
-They use deep networks to extract descriptors solely \cite{luo2019contextdesc, tian2019sosnet, luo2018geodesc, yi2016lift} or extract keypoints and descriptors simultaneously \cite{detone2018superpoint, dusmanu2019d2}.
+While exhibiting excellent performance under normal conditions, it is less effective in scenarios with large viewpoint changes or illumination variations\cite{sarlin2019coarse}.
+To cope with this issue, one possible approach is to strengthen the ability of the local features employed in this pipeline.
+Recently, many CNN-based local features have been proposed to extract descriptors solely \cite{luo2019contextdesc, tian2019sosnet, luo2018geodesc} or extract keypoints and descriptors simultaneously \cite{detone2018superpoint, dusmanu2019d2}.
 These features show impressive robustness against illumination variations and viewpoint changes and perform better than hand-crafted ones on feature matching.
-Some of them have already been used to improve localization \cite{sarlin2019coarse, dusmanu2019d2}.
-However, if feature matching is performed by finding the nearest neighbor (NN) in descriptor space, a large number of potential true matches may still be lost due to the intrinsically limited invariance and discriminative power of local features, even with the powerful learning-based ones.
-The number of true matches will be further reduced by performing the ratio test that is commonly used to reject ambiguous matches, especially when repetitive patterns exist in scenes.
+Some of them have already been used to improve visual localization \cite{sarlin2019coarse, dusmanu2019d2}.
+However, owing to the inborn limited invariance and discriminative capability of local features, some probable real matches may not be discovered by merely searching the nearest neighbor (NN) in the descriptor space.
+Some real matches that have been found would be further rejected by ratio test \cite{lowe2004distinctive} that is commonly used to reject ambiguous matches.
+This issue is more serious when repetitive patterns exist in scenes.